lnobach/gonrg/README.md

-# ⚡️ gonrg - Check And Serve Smart Meter Information
+# ⚡️ gonrg - Check And Serve Smart Meter Info

 CLI tool, server, and Go library to connect to the optical D0 interfaces of power meters and gather OBIS values (e.g. power consumption).